-- Option to use multi-factor with all services that use the standard OHIO login page.
+- Option to enable multi-factor for all services that use the standard OHIO login page.

 How to Request

-- EMPLOYEES: Multi-factor authentication is required for most core University online services, including My Personal Information.
+- FACULTY AND STAFF: Multi-factor authentication is required for most core University online services, including My Personal Information.
 The first time you try to log into a protected service, the login page will step you through enrolling in multi-factor authentication.

 - STUDENTS: You can opt into using multi-factor authentication for My OHIO Student Center and Office 365 by following the directions on the multi-factor enrollment page.

 - If you are a current or former student employee, you will need to be on campus to enroll.
 If you have never worked for the university, you can enroll from either on or off campus.